Antti Herlin

-Antti Herlin (born 14 November 1956) is a Finnish billionaire businessman, and the chairman of the Finnish KONE Corporation.
-He is the son of Pekka Herlin, former chairman of KONE.
-He is the former chairman of the Confederation of Finnish Industries (Elinkeinoelämän Keskusliitto EK).
+Antti Herlin (born 14 November 1956) is a Finnish billionaire businessman and the chairman of the Finnish KONE Corporation, as well as the richest person in Finland – as of January 2025 Forbes reported his net worth as $4.1 billion, naming him the 819th richest person in the world.
+He is also the former chairman of the Confederation of Finnish Industries (Elinkeinoelämän Keskusliitto EK).

+Herlin is the son of Pekka Herlin, the former chairman of KONE.

 Herlin owns a farm in Kirkkonummi where he raises Hereford and Aberdeen Angus beef cattle.
-Herlin is the richest person in Finland – as of May 2021 Forbes reported his net worth as $7.0 billion, naming him the 404th richest person in the world.

 Positions

 In addition to his duties at KONE, Herlin holds the following positions: